Predicting topological quantum phase transition from dynamics via multisite entanglement: Toric Code with nonlinear perturbation

-For the present work, we consider a deformed Kitaev toric code with a non-linear perturbation on a two-dimensional (2D) square lattice consisting of vertices and plaquettes having spin-\(1/2\) particles located on each edge of a lattice cell.
-The Hamiltonian in this case reads as \cite{Claduio2008, Zarei2022}
+For the present work, we consider a deformed Kitaev toric code with a nonlinear perturbation on a two-dimensional (2D) square lattice consisting of vertices and plaquettes with spin-\(1/2\) particles located on each edge of the square grid of the lattice.
+The Hamiltonian in this case reads \cite{Claduio2008, Zarei2022}